Home Biography Résumé Volunteer Contributions Upcoming Events

 As a fifth-generation and lifelong Saratogian, it was also a humbling experience to serve as the Chairman of the Board of Supervisors in 2015.
 This honor was the first time a Supervisor from Saratoga Springs was the Chairman since 1992 and coincided with our City’s Centennial celebration.

 Community involvement is also an important facet to serving as an effective Supervisor.
-My goal is to give back by serving on the Boards of Directors of the Saratoga History Museum, the Saratoga Springs Preservation Foundation, the City’s All-American July 4th Committee, as well as Co-Chairing a committee in 2012 that studied development issues on South Broadway.
-I am currently the Chairman of the City’s Open Space Committee, and we have pushed for new purchases of land near Loughberry Lake, and were a part of preserving a portion of getting the Pitney Farm, forever keeping that land for agricultural uses.
+My goal has been to give back by serving on the Boards of Directors of the Saratoga History Museum, the Saratoga Springs Preservation Foundation, the City’s All-American July 4th Committee, as well as Co-Chairing a committee in 2012 that studied development issues on South Broadway.
+I also served as Chairman of the City’s Open Space Committee, and we suceeded in protecting land near Loughberry Lake, and our committee played a role in protecting the Pitney Farm, forever keeping that land for agricultural uses.
+I currently serve as President of the Saratoga Springs Preservation Foundation, and we work to advocate for the protection and preservation of our City's architectural and cultural landscape.

 In these difficult political times, we also need someone local to represent our Community’s interest at both the State and National level.
-I serve as the Vice-Chairman of the State Association of Counties Public Safety Committee as well as the IT Committee at the National Association of Counties.
-In these roles, I have recently visited all our Federal Representatives in their Washington Offices to discuss issues that affect our City and County.
+I serve as the Vice-Chairman of the State Association of Counties Public Safety Committee as well as on the Community, Economic, and Workforce Development Committee at the National Association of Counties.
+In these roles, I advocate for our City's needs and learn about best practices on how to be a more effective Supervisor.
+This year, as in yeas past I plan to visit all our Federal Representatives in their Washington Offices to discuss issues that affect our City and County.

 Even though it has not always been an easy job, I am reminded daily of my political philosophy: Residents elect us to represent them, and to solve issues that come up from time to time.
 Those issues are not the property of one political party or the other.
 Nobody ‘owns’ an issue.
 We must work together, as a team of elected officials, for the good of the community, to solve those issues.
 I pledge to you that I will continue to do that.
 The residents of Saratoga Springs and Saratoga County deserve nothing less.
 Thank you for giving me the ability to serve you as your Supervisor.